Rebecca Scroggs

 Rebecca Scroggs is an English actress.
-She has performed numerous roles in the theatre including at the Royal National Theatre, Birmingham Rep and Sheffield Crucible.
+She has performed numerous roles in the theatre including at the Royal National Theatre, Birmingham Rep and the Sheffield Crucible.
 She is known for playing Fiona "Tosh" Mackintosh for 63 episodes of BBC’s EastEnders in 2014.

-More recent credits include Scarborough (2019), Flack (2019–2020), Alex Rider (2020), and Grace (2021-2023).
+More recent credits include Scarborough (2019), Flack (2019–2020), Alex Rider (2020), and Grace (2021–2023).

 Early life

 Rebecca Scroggs is an English actress from London, England.
 Scroggs was a drama student at the University of Sussex during 2002, where she obtained a degree in European Drama and French.
 As part of her degree she spent a year at the Universite de Provence, Aix en Provence.
 Furthering her acting education, Scroggs was one of 32 students selected from 2000 applicants (approx.) to train at the Royal Academy of Dramatic Art (RADA) in London, where she graduated with a Bachelor of Arts in Acting Degree (H Level).

 Career

 Theatre

 Scroggs began her career at London's Tricycle Theatre appearing in Detaining Justice by Bola Agbaje, directed by Indhu Rubasingham.
 She appeared at the Royal National Theatre in George Buchner's Danton's Death directed by Michael Grandage in 2010 and again in 2016, as Maya in The Suicide, adapted from the Russian play by Maxim Gorky by Suhayla El-Bushra and directed by Nadia Fall.
 In 2017 she starred in the premier of Chris Bush's Steel at the Sheffield Crucible, a two hander directed by Rebecca Frecknall, doubling the roles of Vanessa Gallacher and Josie Kirkwood.